IBM/gguf/resources/ollama/granite3.3/README.md

 oxygen.
 3. According to Rayleigh scattering, shorter wavelength light (such as blue and violet) is scattered in all directions more than longer wavelengths (like red and orange).

 ...

+This explanation aligns with fundamental principles in physics and atmospheric science.
 ...done thinking.

 ### Why is the Sky Blue?